milen-patel/cpu_tutorial/_parts/part6.md

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part6/AND.png" style="display: block; margin-left: auto; margin-right: auto;" />

 Recall that, in the picture above, X and Y are binary inputs.
 So X can be either 0 or 1 just as Y can be either 0 or 1.
 We know that the only time that Output=1 is when $$X=1$$ and $$Y=1$$.
 Another way to view the functionality of the gate is by giving a **truth table**.
 A truth table is a table (duh) that enumerates all of the different possible input combinations on the rows while providing the output of the logic gate on the right-most column.
 See the table below.
 There are only four rows in this table, because with two binary inputs, there are only four different input combinations (try invent another one if you don't believe me).

+*Remark: For the following diagrams (and all diagrams in subsequent chapters), the darker green is used to represent a 0 while the brighter green represents a 1.
+The lines on the diagrams are wires, and the only thing you need to recall is that when we put a 0 or a 1 on a wire (i.e. electricity or no electricity), the wire will conduct that value over it's entire length.*

 **AND Gate Truth Table:**